MicrosoftDocs/visualstudio-docs/docs/ide/reference/clean-devenv-exe.md

 Optional.
 The path and name of a project file within the solution.
 You can enter the project's display name or a relative path from the *SolutionName* folder to the project file.
 You can also enter the full path and name of the project file.

 `/ProjectConfig` *ProjConfigName*<br/>
 Optional.
-The name of a project build configuration to be used when cleaning the `/Project` named.
+The project's build configuration name to be used when cleaning the `/Project` named.
 If this switch is specified, it overrides the *Config* argument.

 `/Out` *OutputFilename*<br/>
 Optional.
 The name of a file that you want to send the tool's output to.
 If the file already exists, the tool appends the output to the end of the file.